doctorfree/nvim-lazyman/README.md

 - `LazyIde` and `Webdev` configurations now configurable via a menu interface
 - Fuzzy select a configuration for a health check
 - Improved [get_conf.lua](#get-configuration-script) can return option or variable value
-- Search for plugins and get a list of configurations using that plugin
+- Search for plugins and get a list of supported configurations using that plugin

 ## Usage